 In Iowa, your other option is a Medicare Advantage (Part C) plan.
 These plans are offered by private companies and are regulated by the government.
 They cover all the same hospital and medical services as original Medicare, but they often include extra benefits, such as:

-As of 2021, the following carriers sell Medicare Advantage plans in Iowa:
+For 2022, the following carriers sell Medicare Advantage plans in Iowa:

 - Aetna Medicare